Having taken advice from

 April for support

-social distancing will remain in place as will the wearing of a face
+including the wearing of a face

 Government’s roadmap goes to plan, then as from 21st June (at the